Gayathri2630/GitHub_Java_Project/README.md

 # GitHub_Java_Project
 GitHub for Java projects
-This file has been edited in the B branch.
+This file has been edited in the C branch.